brongo/SAMUEL/README.md

 ## Contributing:

-Contributions are *very* welcome, and there is lots of room for code cleanup/improvement.
+Contributions are welcomed.
+There is lots of room for code cleanup/improvement.
 All issues and pull requests will be considered.
 Please note I have limited time, so my response may not be immediate.